GreatArcStudios/UnityIndieEffects/README.md

 <hr></hr>
 <b><h3>Help:</h3></b>

 If you want to make a comment, give credit, or need help with this, you can email me at neubot321@gmail.com.
 You can also post on the Indie Effects thread at [Indie Effects Thread](http://forum.unity3d.com/threads/indieeffects-bringing-almost-aaa-quality-post-process-fx-to-unity-indie.198568/page-16"Indie Effects Thread")  if you like to help other users or want to give credit!
-(Or even suggest a new effect you think I could do.
+(Or even suggest a new effect you think FuzzyQuills could do.
 There are lots of suggestions being posted all the time)
 Coming soon:
 Various bloom fx, to spruce up scenes.
 Thanks to FrostBite23 for offering to port them!
 Sun shafts effect.
 Again, thank Frosty!